 But they still have some differences you may need to know, and below is a brief chart for reference only.

-In sum, if your backup drive is small, the incremental backup will be the best choice, because its backup time is the shortest and backup storages is the least.
+In sum, if your backup drive is small, the incremental backup will be the best choice, because it requires the shortest backup time and the least backup storage.

-If you want a safer way, the differential backup will be better.
-Because it has advantages of backup speed and backup storage, and each backup is independent, thus, even if any backup in the middle is damaged, it still can restore files from backup in the event of a disaster.
+But if your disk is big enough to hold all of your files, you'd choose the differential backup to backup only changed or new files.
+Because it has advantages of backup speed and backup storage, and each backup is independent, thus, even if any backup in the middle is damaged, you still can restore files from backup in the event of a disaster.

 Now, download AOMEI Backupper Professional, install and launch it.
 Then, follow the detailed steps below and copy changed or new files only with it.
 But if you are a Windows Server user, you can try another version–AOMEI Backupper Server.

 Step 1.
 Click Backup and File Backup subsequently.